 During the discussions with the WB ESF team members it was recommended that the project team should take into consideration the impact of COVID-19 on the project design, risks and targeted indicators.

+Please add the key findings of public consultations held by Znaniye:

 4. STAKEHOLDER MAPPING, SEGMENTATION AND ANALYSIS